darkecology/wsrdata/README.md

 ### Release
 #### datasets
+- user_models are for scaling bounding boxes since annotators may differ in style; no user_models is used by default.
+- scans and annotations in roosts_{v0.0.1, v0.1.0} are 0-indexed; others are 1-indexed.
 - **roosts_v0.0.1** uses arrays v0.0.1, annotations v1.0.0, and user_models v1.0.0_hardEM200000.
 - **roosts_v0.1.0** uses arrays v0.1.0, annotations v1.0.0, and user_models v1.0.0_hardEM200000.
+- **roosts_v0.2.0** uses arrays v0.2.0, annotations v2.0.0, in addition to everything from roosts_v0.1.0.

 #### scan_lists
 - **v0.0.1** has 6 scans and can be used to test whether the dataset preparation pipeline is successfully set up.